Table of contents of the article:

 Some of Cloudflare's features are mentioned below:

-Fast and global CDN - Its fast global CDN infrastructure accelerates Internet applications and mobile experience to ensure application availability.
-In other words, its network of 200 data centers in different countries can reduce latency and greatly improve the web experience of global users.
+Fast, global CDN : Its fast global CDN infrastructure accelerates internet applications and mobile experiences, ensuring application availability.
+Its network of 200 data centers in multiple countries reduces latency and significantly improves the web experience for global users.

-Improved Web Experience: Instead of sending all requests from different corners of the world to a single server, the requests are distributed across Cloudflare's 200+ servers located in different locations.
-Balances the workload of servers and keeps content available to users.
+Improved web experience: Instead of sending all requests from different corners of the world to a single server, requests are distributed across Cloudflare's 200+ servers in different locations.
+This balances server load and keeps content available to users.

-Web Content Optimization: Cloudflare offers intelligent content optimization by removing unnecessary characters from HTML, JavaScript, and CSS to reduce a website's file size.
-It also uses local storage to cache objects needed to get the best website rendering Smaller file size will load faster, hence better performance.
+Web Content Optimization: Cloudflare offers intelligent content optimization by removing unnecessary characters from HTML, JavaScript, and CSS to reduce website file size.
+It also uses local storage to cache the necessary objects for optimal website rendering.
+Reduced file sizes will load faster, resulting in better performance.

-Advanced WAF: Cloudflare also offers adequate security solutions for enterprise-grade websites to combat severe security attacks that can degrade a website's performance.
-Cloudflare's Web Application Firewall has a history of fighting severe DDoS attacks successfully, to a maximum speed of 400 GB.
-In addition, the WAF enforced rules are automatically updated whenever security threats are detected.
+Advanced WAF: Cloudflare also offers security solutions suitable for enterprise-level websites to combat serious security attacks that can degrade a website's performance.
+Cloudflare's Web Application Firewall has a history of successfully combating serious DDoS attacks, at speeds of up to 400 GB.
+Additionally, WAF rules are automatically updated whenever security threats are detected.

 Pros and cons of Cloudflare